Written by West Huddleston, All Points North Board of Advisors

 All Points North (APN) has been an approved substance misuse disorder and behavioral health treatment provider for Veterans with TriWest since January 2022.
 With 77+ residential beds, and another 100 coming in 2023, APN Lodge – the company’s main campus in Edwards, Colorado – provides proven talk and experiential PTSD treatment modalities, as well as extensive group therapy, individual therapy, and medically assisted treatment for substance use disorders, anxiety, and depression.
 A designated curriculum and Veterans’ track creates a safe container for Veterans to move through their current struggles and past traumas.

 Additionally, APN offers world-class concussion/TBI treatment through their Plus by APN brand – utilizing innovative technologies, such as Hyperbaric Oxygen Therapy and Deep Transcranial Magnetic Stimulation (dTMS), in conjunction with traditional modalities.
-To further support clients, APN also has walk-in detox and behavioral health assessment and stabilization facilities in Colorado, California with more facilities opening soon in Texas, Florida, and London.
+To further support clients, APN also has walk-in detox and behavioral health assessment and stabilization facilities in Colorado, California, and Texas, with more facilities opening soon.
 APN also offers remote intensive outpatient programming and outpatient therapy through its virtual platform.
 With an extensive and effective offering of services, APN is uniquely situated to be a life-saving VA partner for Veterans in need.

 While the national suicide rate among U.S. Veterans declined in 2019, Veterans living in Colorado committed suicide at the same rate in 2019 than in 2018; when Colorado Veteran suicide reached record numbers.
 More than one former service member dies by suicide every week in Colorado.